Siddharth Tiwari

 Siddharth Tiwari is an Indian politician from Madhya Pradesh.
 He is a Member of the Madhya Pradesh Legislative Assembly from 2023, representing Teonthar Assembly constituency as a member of the Bharatiya Janata Party.

 Political career

 In the 2023 Madhya Pradesh Legislative Assembly elections, Tiwari received a ticket from the Bharatiya Janata Party to contest from the Teonthar Assembly Constituency.
 He faced off against the Indian National Congress candidate, Rama Shankar Singh.
 Tiwari won the election by a narrow margin of 4,746 votes, securing a total of 61,082 votes, while Singh garnered 56,336 votes.

+Ganesh Prasad Tiwari served as a government-appointed Personal Assistant to Siddharth Tiwari.